John Scott Dance: Background

-The Irish Modern Dance Theatre (IMDT) was founded in 1991 by Dublin born choreographer John Scott.
+The Irish Modern Dance Theatre (IMDT) was founded in 1991 by Dublin-born choreographer John Scott.
 In 1992 the company launched its first production, a piece called Beneath the Storm.

 Many IMDT works have premiered in Dublin's Project Arts Centre, including Next to Skin.
 Next to Skin was described as an attempt to take dancers of different backgrounds and languages including Arabic, Persian, French, German and Kabaye, and produce a "stream of consciousness, describing what the other dancers are doing,".

-Throughout the 90's IMDT had a number of shows that featured in the Dublin Theatre Festival such as Dance for Another Place in 1994, followed by Ruby Red in 1995, and You Must Tell the Bees in 1997.
+Throughout the 90s IMDT had a number of shows that featured in the Dublin Theatre Festival such as Dance for Another Place in 1994, followed by Ruby Red in 1995, and You Must Tell the Bees in 1997.
 In the 2000s IMDT's continue to feature in festivals all over Ireland, making appearances in the International Dance Festival of Ireland in 2003 with Last Supper and 2006 with Close-Ups, and the Éigse Carlow Arts Festival in 2007 with Rhythmic Space, and the Kilkenny Arts Festival that same year with This Dancing Life.

 This Dancing Life had a performance time of 4 hours, the aim being to have audience members leave the performance and come back later, with one reviewer saying "I've never walked out of a performance that I liked, but Sara Rudner's This Dancing Life is as much about not being there as being there.
 She doesn't really want audiences to sit through the four hours of dance".

 In 2016, the company's name was changed to "John Scott Dance".

 International touring

-As well touring nationwide across Ireland IMDT is also extremely active in taking its work to international audiences with some notable appearances including The Ramallah Dance Festival in Palestine where the company performed its production of The White Piece, and Tanzmesse NRW, Düsseldorf, Germany.
+As well as touring nationwide across Ireland IMDT is also extremely active in taking its work to international audiences with some notable appearances including The Ramallah Dance Festival in Palestine where the company performed its production of The White Piece, and Tanzmesse NRW, Düsseldorf, Germany.
 IMDT has also visited Sweden, France, Brazil, and Estonia.

 Films

-IMDT has worked extensively with Steve Woods, a film-maker based in the National Film School [Dún Laoghaire Institute of Art, Design and Technology].
+IMDT has worked extensively with Steve Woods, a filmmaker based in the National Film School [Dún Laoghaire Institute of Art, Design and Technology].
 In conjunction with Camel Productions IMDT has collaborated in the production three short dance films: